Events from Jan 76 to Jan 79

-Soon after the Surbiton fete Dalek One’s shoulders had broken completely.
+Soon after its Surbiton appearance, Dalek One’s shoulders had broken completely.
 Consistent wrenching of the arm had split the wooden arm box and the arm now hung limply in the socket.
 The eyerings had also reduced down to one solitary example.
 Little care was taken with the props during these outings and it would seem the public were actively encouraged to sit in the props a ‘play fight’ with them.

 Summer 1978 would see the second PanoptiCon convention organised by the Doctor Who Appreciation Society.
 On 12th and 13th August fans from all over the country descended on the Imperial College in London to see their heroes that over the two days included Tom Baker, Jon Pertwee, Frazier Hines, Robert Homes and Carole Anne Ford amongst others.
 A line of monsters was in attendance of which Dalek Six-5 was included.
 The prop was starting to look tatty with several slats and chunks of mesh missing.

 Two Daleks also made an appearance at the Worthing Carnival in the summer of 1978.
 The West Tarring Boys Club entered a float into the annual event which had been running since 1921.
 The boys were dressed as aliens in green outfits and home made rubber masks!

 The BBC loaned the club Dalek Seven-ii and Goon i.
 The pairing of the shoulders of Dalek Seven to the skirt of Goon ii was a new combination and highlighted the random mixing of props by BBC Exhibitions in this period.
 Goon i was starting to show signs of damage to its metal shoulder section with a large depression now in evidence between the gun and arm boxes.

 An Oddball Addition